 your technology should make an impact

 NEW!
-I am happy to announce my book Accelerate: The Science of DevOps - Building and Scaling High Performing Technology Organizations, coauthored with Jez Humble and Gene Kim, is from Amazon now.
+I am happy to announce my book Accelerate: The Science of DevOps - Building and Scaling High Performing Technology Organizations, coauthored with Jez Humble and Gene Kim, is on Amazon now.
 Check it out here.

 I am an IT impacts expert who shows leaders and tech professionals how to unlock the potential of technology change.
 Best known for my work measuring the technology process and as the lead investigator of the largest DevOps studies to date, I am a consultant, expert, and researcher in DevOps, IT adoption and impacts, and knowledge management.
 I am the co-founder, CEO and Chief Scientist at DevOps Research and Assessment (DORA), a venture with Gene Kim and Jez Humble.
 I am a member of ACM Queue's Editorial Board and am an Academic Partner at Clemson University and Florida International University.
-In a previous life, I was a professor, sysadmin, and hardware performance analyst.
+In a previous life, I was a professor, sysadmin, software engineer, and hardware performance analyst.

 Photo credits (unless stated otherwise): D'Arcy Benincosa

 I am available for limited engagements, which can include private speaking engagements, interactive workshops, and data advising services.

 I am available in full day or multi-day sessions, or on retainer as an advisor.